Pine Bluff Arsenal: 21st century

 U.S. Food and Drug Administration Commissioner Charles C. Edwards, standing right, formally receives the transfer of biological facilities in 1971.
 The National Center for Toxicological Research (NCTR) was established at Jefferson, Arkansas the following year.

 The Pine Bluff Arsenal chemical weapons stockpile consisted of declared quantities of rockets, land mines, and ton containers.
 These obsolete weapons were safely stored in high-security structures and carefully monitored until the U.S. Army Chemical Materials Agency completed their safe elimination in November 2010.
 The arsenal also safely stored other items classified as non-stockpile chemical materiel, which is not part of the nation's chemical weapons stockpile.
 The U.S. Army Chemical Material Agency completed a number of treaty-mandated chemical warfare disposal operations at the arsenal, described below.

+The Pine Bluff Arsenal was the sole storage facility for the incapaciting hallucinogen BZ and the M43 BZ Cluster bomb intended to deliver it.
+The weapon systems and agent stockpiles were destroyed by incineration between in 1988-1989.

 Pine Bluff Ton Container Decontamination Facility (PBTCDF): The PBTCDF began operations in September 2003, with the mission of decontaminating and recycling more than 4300 ST containers (TCs) stored at the arsenal.
 The 1600 lb steel containers once held hazardous materials and required decontamination for residual chemical agent hazard.
 Operators heated the TCs to 1000 F for 60 minutes, well in excess of the standard required by the Army to achieve chemical agent decontamination.
 This process significantly reduced liquid waste.
 Once decontaminated, TCs were loaded onto trailers for transport to a treatment, storage and disposal facility.
 There, they were cut in half, any remaining residue was removed, and the steel was recycled.
 PBTCDF successfully completed operations in July 2011; one result of this process was the recycling of more than 6500000 lb of steel.